-(#) - No further development will be undertaken on these DBMSs, due to a general lack of interest in these products from the Enterprise Architect user base.
-This will allow Sparx Systems to concentrate its efforts on the other areas of Database modeling.
+(#) - No further development will be undertaken on these DBMSs, as these products are not commonly used by the Enterprise Architect user base.
+This will allow Sparx Systems to concentrate its efforts on the other areas of Database modeling which are used extensively.

-To perform data modeling for a particular DBMS, you must have the appropriate data types for that DBMS in your repository; you can download the most up-to-date data definitions from the 'Resources' page of the Sparx Systems web site
+• To perform data modeling for a particular DBMS, you must have the appropriate data types for that DBMS in your repository; you can download the most up-to-date data definitions from the 'Resources' page of the Sparx Systems web site